 Existing SDPI grantees must submit a current, signed and dated Tribal resolution or Tribal letter of support from all Indian Tribe(s) served by the project.
 Applications from each Tribal organization must include specific resolutions or letters of support from all Tribes affected by the proposed project activities.

-If the Tribal resolution or Tribal letter of support is not submitted with the application, it must be received in the Division of Grants Operations (DGO) by June 15, 2010.
-This date is prior to the objective review dates, June 21-24, 2010.
+If the Tribal resolution or Tribal letter of support is not submitted with the application, it must be received in the Division of Grants Operations (DGO) prior to the objective review date, March 17, 2010.

 Title V Urban Indian Health Programs

 Urban Indian health programs must submit a letter of support from the organization's board of directors.
 Urban Indian health programs are non-profit organizations and must also submit a copy of the 501(c)(3) Certificate.
-All letters of support must be included in the application or submitted to the DGO by June 15, 2010.
-This date is prior to the objective review dates, June 21-24, 2010.
+All letters of support must be included in the application or submitted to the DGO prior to the objective review date, March 17, 2010.